riik-db/cc_hw/README.md

 - Type **python3 app.py**
 - From terminal logs, determine server IP (look for **Running on http://...**).
   - When running it locally, then we can use **http://127.0.0.1:5000**
-- When you open the server in a web brouser, then you should be seeing **Final results**
+- When you open the server in a web browser, then you should be seeing **Final results**
 - Please read API documentation to understand endpoints

 ## API documentation